 - Use a rub and allow it to sit on the chicken for 15 minutes before cooking.
 This acts as a dry brine to add flavor and also tenderize the chicken.

-- Be sure to really coat the chicken breasts with the delicious rub.
+- Sprinkle the chicken fairly liberally with the delicious rub.
 The proportion of salt in the rub allows you to be generous without making the finished product too salty.
+That being said, you might not use it all.

 - A lot of recipes call for pounding the chicken breasts to an even thickness.
 I’ve found this to be unnecessary most of the time.
 I haven’t had a problem with the thinner portions of the breasts drying out.
 The only time I might pound would be if the pieces were exceptionally thick in the center.
 Even then I would just pound a bit as the presentation is much prettier and more natural if they are not pounded flat.